dbca-wa/developer-guidance/README.md

 * Install Python 3.x on your PC.
 * If required, take a [crash course in the Python syntax](https://www.freecodecamp.org/news/learning-python-from-zero-to-hero-120ea540b567).
 This is also a good intro for Python: <https://realpython.com/python-first-steps/>
 * For a more thorough overview of Python syntax, read the [Dive Into Python ebook](https://diveintopython3.net/), chapters 0, 1, 2, 3, 4, 7, 11 & 14 (the whole book is valuable, but these chapters will get you basically productive).
+* The Hitchhiker's Guide to Python is a well-maintained, opinionated guide of best practices for installing, configuring and using Python: <https://docs.python-guide.org>

 ## Python environment management